cloudblog004/fantasticfoodies/content/en/posts/3045-simple-way-to-prepare-ultimate-white-chicken-chilli.md

 1. Prepare 1 lb chicken breast; cubed
 1. Take 2 can cannellini beans; 1 can drained
 1. Take 1 can sweet corn; drained
-1. Make ready 2 can rotel; diced tomatoes &amp; green chillies
+1. Make ready 2 can rotel; diced tomatoes & green chillies
 1. Prepare 1 cup shredded cheese; mozzerella/provolone
 1. Make ready 1/4 onion; chopped
 1. Prepare 1/4 sour cream
-1. Make ready 2 tbsp Morton&#39;s &#34;Natures Seasons&#34; Seasoning Blend
+1. Make ready 2 tbsp Morton&#39;s *Natures Seasons* Seasoning Blend

 Healthy white chicken chili that&#39;s nice and creamy, yet there&#39;s no cream!
 Made with green chile, chicken, corn and blended chickpeas to make it thick and creamy.
 White chicken chili is easy to make — and even easier to customize.
 Make a super hearty batch in the colder months or a lighter version packed with produce in the summer.